Most short-form posts fail in the first sentence.

 They are not in competition.
 A good hook that leads to thin content trains your audience not to click.
 But a great post behind a weak hook never gets read.
 Both matter.
 Start with the hook because that is the gate everything else has to get through.

-Should every LinkedIn post have the same type of hook?
+Should every post have the same type of hook?

 No. Varying your opening structure keeps your content from feeling formulaic.
 If you use the counterintuitive claim every time, it stops feeling counterintuitive.
 Rotate through the patterns so each one retains its impact.